Project-Books/book-project/CONTRIBUTING.md

 - Documentation: improvements to files such as the [README](https://github.com/knjk04/book-project/blob/master/README.md), any of the [wiki](https://github.com/knjk04/book-project/wiki) pages, the [style guide](https://github.com/knjk04/book-project/blob/master/STYLEGUIDE.md), comments in source files, this contributing document or the [code of conduct](https://github.com/knjk04/book-project/blob/master/CODE_OF_CONDUCT.md).

 - Design: helping to design the UI and UX of the web app through prototypes (such as wireframes and drawings) or code changes in [Vaadin](https://vaadin.com/) or CSS

-## Notes
-1. Generally speaking.
-This may not be the case depending on the issue.
-Master may not contain the work that an issue is for, so a different branch may need to be targeted.
-The branch to merge into should be made clear from the issue.
-If in doubt, feel free to ask.